magnars/confair/README.md

 team.
 The dream is easily switching between environments locally, without commenting in and out bundles of related config options.
 The dream is checking in the prod config in a single readable EDN-file, instead of passing it piecemeal via ENV-vars in Kubernetes secrets.
+The dream is not accidentally sending all your secrets to Datadog.

 Welcome to the dream.